Expensify named a TrustRadius Buyer's Choice 2026 award winner.

 • Separate business and personal finances: maintain a dedicated business bank account or at least keep clear categories within your personal account for business transactions.

-• Organize receipts: store and categorize receipts for every business purchase, either physically or with a receipt-scanning app.
+• Organize receipts: store and organize receipts for every business purchase, either physically or with a receipt scanning app.

 • Track mileage: if you use your vehicle for business, be diligent in tracking your mileage.
 You can use the standard mileage rate or actual expenses to calculate the deduction.